INFO-4602-5602/project-3-mozilla-project-team-1/Submission/README.md

-**This is INFO-5602's project 2 by Team 1**
+**This is INFO-5602's project 3 by Team 1**
 <br></br>Team member:  Keke Wu, Wei Miao, Xu Han, Yawen Zhang, Jiawen Liu
+<br><br>
+**Click this link to view our project: http://creative.colorado.edu/~wemi4704/projects/vis/pro3/**

 **Brief description of our project(What):**
 <br></br>
 This project explores Mozilla survey dataset, which collected people's perceptions towards a highly connected world.
 All of our four visualizations focus on discovering how people's technical level or geolocation (e.g., country) influence their perceptions about technology.
+<br><br>
-Besides the basic requirements, we also satisfied additional requirements: 1) Semantic Zoom (showing detailed proportion of tech level of each country in visualization 1), 2) Missing Data (we treat fields with missing data as NaN and they are not included in the statistics), 3) Coordinated Views (in visualization 2 & 4), 4) Style (we applied consistent division for each chart).
+Besides the basic requirements, we also satisfied additional requirements:
+* Semantic Zoom: showing detailed proportion of tech level of each country in visualization 1 & visualization 2 shows detailed proportion of worries about future in 3 levels: global countries, different continent countries, different countries;
+* Missing Data: we treat fields with missing data as NaN and they are not included in the statistics;
+* Coordinated Views: demonstrated in visualization 2 & 4;
+* Perceptually-Informed Design: we use color saturation to integrate perceputlly-informed design concept in visualization 1 & 3.
+The variation of color saturation makes our data visually distinguishable.
+* Style (we applied consistent division for each chart).
 <br></br>

 **Brief description of Visualization 1:**